NiklavsM/Gizmoball/docs/features.md

 * Can add comments to .gizmo files
 * Can move absorbers with balls in it
 * Can change colors of the gizmos
+* New gizmos Octagon and Rhombus
+* Can load and save brom both play view and edit mode

 **Misc**